DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 - The dialogue interaction will simply iterate through this list of dialogue lines.
 - During these interactions, there is no user input into what is said.
 These interactions are predefined.

-Ideally, the dialogue interactions can be triggered from anywhere in the game th
+Ideally, the dialogue interactions can be triggered from anywhere in the game that we define.
+However, only a specific set of dialogue interactions have the chance to play depending on the current conditions in the game.

 ### Dialogue Line